 Sarah is dedicated to all students with whom she works, as well as their families.
 Sarah aims to teach students, and their parents, how to navigate the process through regular communication and filtering of questions, providing a resource for the entire family.
 Sarah's mission is to help students navigate their choices, academics, and experiences in order to gain admission into the college or university that best suits their future aspirations.

-Outside of the classroom, Sarah has a passion for running, creating, reading, baseball, and spending time with her family.
-Sarah currently resides in Massachusetts with her husband Brad, their two sons, Broderick and Dreux, and their dog Maggie.
+Outside of the classroom, Sarah has a passion for running, creating, reading, baseball, spending time with her family, and playing with her two dogs.
+Sarah currently resides in Massachusetts with her family.

 Joslyn A. Giles, MSEd